 Heide Fernandez-Llamazares, Project Manager, My Public Art Portal, Art in Public Places

 Heide joined ArtsWA as Project Manager for the Art in Public Places program's My Public Art Portal in January, 2016.
-She is managing the growth of the web portal to eventually include the entire State Art Collection online, going back to its beginnings in 1974.
+She is managing the growth of My Public Art Portal to eventually include the entire State Art Collection online, going back to its beginnings in 1974.
 She previously managed a private collection, worked in Education at Tacoma Art Museum, and was also a technical writer.
 She is passionate about art and collections, and loves working in an environment that includes art on a daily basis.

 Paul joined ArtsWA in August of 2016 as a part-time Information Technology (IT) Technician for the agency, dealing with issues that correlate with the technical properties of ArtsWA.
 Paul will be getting his Associates in Applied Sciences through the Computer Networking Administration program at South Puget Sound Community College in the spring of 2018.
 Paul’s number one goal for the agency is to make sure IT related issues are addressed, given advice upon, and solved, to make sure ArtsWA’s computer system’s run smoothly twenty-four hours a day.
 Being an Eagle Scout, Paul likes to spend his free time hiking, camping, and participating in local community service projects for the city of Olympia.